-Don’t miss the Asian-style Beef Barbacoa Taco with Pickled Ginger.
+Don’t miss the Asian-style Beef Barbacoa Taco with Pickled Ginger* which is back by popular demand.
 The barbacoa is juicy and full of flavor.
 The pickled onion gives a nice punch of acid to balance out the dish.
 It is garnished with furikake, a dry spice made with powdered seaweed and sesame seeds.
-Wash it down with a Tiki Cocktail made with rum, Falernum, bitters, lime juice, and grapefruit juice.

-Tip: There is a churro cart nearby serving up Chocolate Peanut Butter Churros.
+Tip: There is a churro cart in Hollywood Land serving up Chocolate Peanut Butter Churros.
 They are topped with peanut butter cream, chocolate icing, and chopped peanuts and available on your Sip and Savor Pass!

 Paradise Garden Grill

 I love how Paradise Garden Grill changes up its menu to reflect whatever seasonal celebration is taking place in the park.
 The following menu items are available during Disney California Adventure Food and Wine Festival.

 The Impossible Meatball Submarine* is impressive.
 It truly tastes like a meatball sub.
 The only real difference is that since the dish is vegan, eggs are not used to bind the meatballs so they are a bit softer than normal.
 It is served with homemade kettle chips which are really, really good.

 Disney has been serving up it wildly popular turkey legs for years you have probably been asking yourself, why not make it Buffalo style?
 Well, they listened to your pleas.
 The Buffalo-style Roasted Turkey Leg with Celery Slaw and Crumbled Blue Cheese and now the turkey leg is soaked for 24 hours in a chile brine before being topped with all that Buffalo goodness.